ultimike/drupaleasy-pantheon-docksal/README.md

 *  Install Docksal (http://docksal.readthedocs.io/en/master/getting-started/setup/).

+*  Create a "database_dumps" directory in your project root.

 *  Rename this repository from `drupaleasy_pantheon-docksal` to `.docksal` and place in the root of your project so that it is a sibling of your web docroot.
 For example:

 ```
 /project_root/.docksal/
+/project_root/database_dumps/
 /project_root/web/{{all the Drupal}}
 ```